BACK

 Q: Why are they misdiagnosed so often?

 A: TXVs are often incorrectly condemned in cases of low evaporator airflow or load.
 This happens because techs will find a system with low suction pressure and assume that means it is low on refrigerant.
-They will then start to add refrigerant, and the TXV will respond by closing further the more refrigerant is added.
-The tech will see that the suction isn't increasing, and they will conclude that the TXV is failed.
+They will then start to add refrigerant, and the TXV will respond by closing further as more refrigerant is added.
+The tech will see that the suction isn't increasing, and they will conclude that the TXV has failed.

 This occurs because the tech is paying too much attention to suction pressure without considering the other readings.